 Communicate these to your colleagues and family so that each is aware of your availability.

-If you are home schooling can you work shifts with your spouse / partner?
+Are you home schooling can you work shifts with your spouse / partner?
 If you work 7 am until 1 pm, can they work 1 pm until 7 pm?
 Six hours of uninterrupted work can be as productive as a full day in an office environment.
-In this scenario try to be kind to yourself and find a little downtime during the day, perhaps allowing your children a little more screen time than you usually would.
+In this scenario try to be kind to yourself and find a little downtime during the day.
+Perhaps allowing your children a little more screen time than you usually would.

 If you’re home alone you’ve probably realised by now that work and home schooling isn’t compatible.
 In this situation can you work for a couple of hours before the children get up and after they go to sleep?

 If you have pre-school age children, why not plan an energic outdoor activity in the morning?
 By the afternoon they’ll be happier inside occupying themselves!